StachRedeker/XML-screenshotter/README.md

 # Automatic XML Sitemap Screenshotter
-> Automatically generate screenshots from URLs found in an XML sitemap.
+> Automatically generate screenshots from URLs found in an XML sitemap using the ScreenshotOne API in Python.

 Developed by Stach Redeker & ChatGPT, 2023.
 Released under the MIT license.